Stellar-mass black holes in the Hyades star cluster?: Methods

 All the clusters are evolved for 648 Myr, the estimated age of the Hyades (\citealp{wang2021}).
 The initial position and velocity of the cluster are set to match the present-day coordinates in the Galaxy (see \citealp{gaia2018HR,Jerabkova2021}).
 For this purpose, the centre of the cluster is first integrated backwards for 648 Myr in the \textsc{MWPotential2014} potential by means of the time-symmetric integrator in \textsc{galpy}.
 The final coordinates are then set as initial values for the cluster position and velocity \citep{wang2021}.
+The resulting initial tidal radius is (see also Fig. 5 in \citealp{wang2022}):

+while the tidal filling factor, defined as $r_{\mathrm{hm,0}} \, / \, r_{\mathrm{t,0}}$, spans from 0.03 to 0.18.
+Stars that initially lie outside the tidal radius are removed from the cluster.